-OM103 East Asian Medicine Theory & Points (Module A) (1.00 didactic unit)
+OM103 East Asian Medicine Theory & Points (Module A) (1 didactic unit) (15 academic hours)

 This course presents the fundamental principles of Traditional Chinese Medicine theory and point location for massage students.
 Students will learn how to palpate specific channels and points related to the head, neck and trunk while properly assessing different etiologies as they relate to Traditional Chinese Medicine and physiotherapy.